ozkxr/match-json/README.md

 ### But the nice part starts here

-- Functions
+Matching using Functions

 ```javascript
 // Yeah, with functions!
 match({ name: "Samus" }, hero => hero.name.length >= 5); // => true
 ```

-- Regular expressions
+Matching using regular expressions

 ```javascript
 // Yeah, with RegExp too!
 match("Kvothe", /K.ot.*e?/); // => true
 ```

-Also, can check JSON types using constructor functions
+Also, `match-json` can check JSON types using constructor functions

 ```javascript
 // Yeah, with RegExp too!